PROLAW® Student Journal of Rule of Law for Development

 The PROLAW® Student Journal was founded by the students who attended the LL.M.
 Program in Rule of Law for Development in the academic year of its launching, 2011-2012.
 The students are responsible for setting submission guidelines, editorial standards, reviewing submissions and making the final selection of commentaries and articles for publication.
 Each successive group of PROLAW scholars will further develop and continue this important new platform of exchange on key rule of law issues.

-The PROLAW® Student Journal aims to educate and sensitise, primarily the members of the legal, academic, socio-economic and development communities on cross-cutting rule of law development issues.
+The PROLAW® Student Journal aims to educate and sensitize, primarily the members of the legal, academic, socio-economic and development communities on cross-cutting rule of law development issues.
 It places emphasis on making feasible recommendations for improvement in understanding, adhering to and promoting the rule of law, worldwide.
-Thus, while we welcome articles on more traditional rule of law development issues, submissions/articles relating to cross-cutting contemporary issues that render strategic approaches and recommendations, which may also have a wider socio-economic impact - are given more favourable weight for publication.
+Thus, while we welcome articles on more traditional rule of law development issues, submissions/articles relating to cross-cutting contemporary issues that render strategic approaches and recommendations, which may also have a wider socio-economic impact - are given more favorable weight for publication.

 The PROLAW® Student Journal is managed entirely by students in the Program.
 Click here for a list of the Management/Editorial teams of each year group.